CDN in Web and App Development: How Can You Use CDN in E-commerce?

 - Points of Presence (PoPs) that are situated around the world (ideally) and aimed at interacting with users nearby.
 PoPs usually include several caching servers.

-- Caching servers which store and deliver cached content data.
+- Caching servers that store and deliver cached content data.

 - SSD/HDD + RAM located inside the caching servers.
 SSD/HDD means solid-state and hard-disk drives, RAM is a random-access memory.